 - Shape each piece into a ball and roll it in breadcrumbs, completely covering all sides.

-- Arrange the pieces on a baking sheet living some gaps in between (at least an inch).
+- Arrange the pieces on a baking sheet leaving some gaps in between (at least an inch).
 Leave them to rise second time until double in size.

 - While waiting, preheat oven 370° F /185°C. Bake the Pandesal for 15 minutes or until the sides are a bit browned.